huntdatacenter/docs/docs/coordination/agreements/downloads.md

 - **Data size**: This is the size in gigabytes of the storage area in the external kistas.

+- **Data sensitivity**: Specify if the data in the transfer includes indirect or direct identifiable information.
+Indirect identifiable information is typical for research data where names, addresses, unique identification numbers (fødselsnummer) are substituted with project specific individual identifiers (løpenummer).
+Direct identifiable information is information such as names, unique ids etc. that may directly identify the research participant.
+We ask this since export of direct identifiable information may require special security controls.

 - **Kista duration**: Specify the number of days that the kista will be online.
 External kistas are indendent for limited duration.
 Contact us for other transfer alternatives if you need permanent or long-term transfer services.

 - **Place/date**: State the place where your lab leader signed the order and the date when the order was signed.

-- **Lab leader**: This is the field for the signature of your lab leader.
-For compliance purposes, lab coordinators or lab users are not authorized to sign this form.
+- **Data space leader**: This is the field for the signature of your data space leader or data space compliance officer.

 - **Place/date**: State the place where your downloader signed the order and the date when the order was signed.